The European Union

 EU competition rules aim to ensure that all companies compete fairly and equally in the single market to the benefit of consumers, businesses and the European economy as a whole.

-Together with national competition authorities and national courts, the European Commission enforces EU competition policy and rules to ensure that companies compete fairly with each other.
+Together with national competition authorities and national courts, the Commission enforces EU competition rules to make sure that companies compete fairly with each other.
 This helps to reduce prices and improve quality, encourages innovation and efficiency and creates a wider choice for consumers.

 What the EU does